Silverune/PicoPlant/README.md

 ### Sensors - Voltage Dividers
 ## <sub><sup>https://amzn.to/3mUGQzN</sup></sub>
 20K ohm resistor (one per input sensor) .
-The solution used for this project involved building 9 custom voltage divider circuits which were fed into the GPIO (digital) pin on the RPIPW analog sensors built around using a voltage divider inputting the 3.3V RPIPW back into the GPIO pins as a digital input.
+The solution used for this project involved building 9 custom voltage divider circuits which were fed into the GPIO (digital) pins on the RPIPW built around using a voltage divider inputting the 3.3V RPIPW back into the GPIO pins as a input.
 The actual sensors themselves consisted of wires connected to more robust hardware that could be inserted deep into the soil.

 ### Other - Necessary Evils
 While not  key elements the following are also required for the project.